Setting yourself up as an employer

 You should use a written employment contract rather than a verbal one.
 A verbal contract is legally binding, but has the significant disadvantage of being easily disputable.
 It is very hard for an employee to argue that he or she did not know something when his or her signature is at the bottom of a document.

-By law, every employee must be given a statement of particulars of employment that summarises the main terms of the contract within two months of starting.
+By law, every employee must be given a statement of particulars of employment that summarises the main terms of the contract before commencement of employment.
 Because of this requirement, it is usually easiest to put in place an employment contract before the employee starts because the contract should contain all the information that the statement of particulars contains.
 The requirement is another reason why verbal contracts shouldn’t be made.

 A director’s employment contract is often called a service agreement.
 This name was used before directors became classed as employees (receiving the same rights) and has remained.
 The contents of the document may cover additional points relevant to someone in a senior management position, but are otherwise the same for any other employee.